Antofagasta: 20th century

-2000 – present

-The construction industry has had remarkable growth as seen in the many recently constructed tall buildings, the extension of the urban area to the north of the city, and different urban projects as the renovation of the entire Costanera Avenue, and walkways of the city center.
-In economic development, settled many retail chains and supermarkets as well as various high-quality hotel chains, which promoted business tourism to attract capital and trading partners in mining and port activity.
-Similarly, the city was awarded the installation of the Casino Enjoy Antofagasta.
+2000–present

 In the municipal elections of 2008, the first female mayor of the city, Dra.
 Marcela Hernando, was elected, who retired from her political party to run as an independent.
 This allowed her to have diverse support from all sectors of the population of Antofagasta.

-Experts estimated in 2010 that by 2020 the city would reach a population of 500,000.

 Geography

 The city has an average elevation of 40 m.

 The urban area of Antofagasta begins abruptly, breaking the monotony of the desert and is located in the coastal plains, south of Mejillones Peninsula and north of "Cerro Coloso".
 The Tropic of Capricorn passes in the north of the city, outside the urban area, which is located the Cerro Moreno International Airport.
 The Tropic of Capricorn Monument was opened on 21 December 2000 in celebration of this.
 Designed by the architect Eleonora Roman, it was created to point the Tropic of Capricorn and to work as a Solar Calendar.

 Antofagasta was declared a partial common in the border area 20 July 1999, by Supreme Decree No. 1166 of the Ministry of Foreign Affairs.

-The city has little vegetation because it is situated in the Atacama Desert, which is the world's driest desert.
+The city has little vegetation because it is situated in the Atacama Desert, which is the world's driest nonpolar desert.
+However, among the vegetated areas are a series of urban wetlands.
+Native reptiles, arthropods, birds like the Calidris and mammals like the culpeo fox, inhabit or visit the wetlands.
+Some of these wetlands are threatened by garbage, street dogs, extraction of water, establishments of shacks (ruco) and the diversion of water courses.
+As of January 2024 the municipality of Antofagasta plans to declare the wetlands official urban wetlands in accordance with the Urban Wetlands Law.